pre-eth/adam/README.md

 ## IV.
 MANGLE

 The last step makes use of the same quarter rounding functions used by the ChaCha derived BLAKE2b hash function.
-These are also designed to operate on 16 blocks of 64-bit integers.
+These are designed to operate on 16 blocks of 64-bit integers, so they seamlessly integrate with ADAM's operations.

-2 rounds are applied per table, with the first one operating on columns and rows like the original Salsa20 cipher, and the second operating vertically and diagonally like ChaCha20.
+4 rounds are applied per table, with the first one operating on columns and rows like the original Salsa20 cipher, and the second operating vertically and diagonally like ChaCha20.
 And with that, the user now has a pool of 256 cryptographically generated random numbers, which can be retrieved and used upon will!